The Best Pizza in Every State

 via tripadvisor.com

 Does pizza even exist outside the Big Apple?
-A true Brooklynite would say “fuhgeddaboutit” and then swipe a pie from the counter at Grimaldi’s.
-A favorite of Frank Sinatra’s, their massive slices, cooked in a coal-fired oven, are best consumed like the locals, with the “fold and hold”—that’s where you fold it in half and eat while you walk.
-Once you can do that and hail a taxi at the same time, you’re a true New Yorker.
-Better brush up on these commonly mispronounced food words, just in case.
+A true Brooklynite would say “fuhgeddaboutit” and then swipe a pie from the counter at Grimaldi’s, the best pizza in New York.
+A favorite of Frank Sinatra’s, Grimaldi’s serves massive slices, cooked in a coal-fired oven and best consumed like the locals, with the “fold and hold” technique—that’s where you fold it in half and eat while you walk.
+If you can do that and hail a taxi at the same time, you’re a true New Yorker.

-Started by three musicians in the ’90s in Raleigh, Lilly’s is about as close to healthy pizza as you’ll get.
+Started by three musicians in Raleigh in the ’90s, Lilly’s is about as close to healthy pizza as you’ll get.
 They use all organic, fresh ingredients to make their pies and cater largely to the vegan and vegetarian crowds.
-Savor that classic pizza flavor and fill up on veggies like mushrooms, broccoli, tomatoes, onions, and more with the Mr. Green Jeans ‘za.
+Savor that classic pizza flavor and fill up on veggies including mushrooms, broccoli, tomatoes and onions with the Mr. Green Jeans ‘za.

 Started by a former bread baker, Blackbird in Fargo has dough-making down to an art.
 It’s made fresh every day from North Dakota–harvested wheat and milled flour, then fermented for 48 hours to enhance the flavors before being fired in the wood-burning oven brought all the way from Tuscany.
 We’d call that artisan pizza at its best.
-For a bit of breakfast-for-dinner, try the Lumberjack: Béchamel cream sauce, mozzarella cheese, red onion, and both smoked and Canadian bacon, topped with maple syrup and an egg cooked sunny-side-up.
-We wonder where Blackbird stands on the white eggs vs. brown eggs debate…
+For a bit of breakfast-for-dinner, try the Lumberjack: Béchamel cream sauce, mozzarella cheese, red onion and both smoked and Canadian bacon, topped with maple syrup and an egg cooked sunny-side-up.

 Oklahoma: Empire Slice House